-Robotic Process Automation: Cloud vs. on-premises
+Robotic Process Automation (RPA): Cloud vs. on-premises

-Almost, choosing the cloud service makes it possible for our clients to start using and seeing the results of RPA within days.
-The cloud service offers a quick and convenient way to begin using robotics.
-Introduction of a pre-built and optimized cloud service is easier and faster than using an on-premise solution.
-When a client starts using the cloud service, the robots are immediately ready to operate in a pre-built network segment.
+“Almost, choosing cloud RPA makes it possible for our clients to start using the technology and seeing the results within days.
+The introduction of a pre-built and optimised cloud service is easier and faster than using an on-premise solution.
+When a client starts using our cloud service, the robots are immediately ready to operate in a pre-built network segment.

-In our Robot as a service -cloud service, Digital Workforce buys the needed software licenses and converts them ready for the client.
-The clients do not need to test and try the cloud service in advance, they can simply begin to using it straight away.
-The robots work reliably within their assigned mandate and use the same applications as any human user.
+In our Robot as a service -cloud service, Digital Workforce buys the software licenses and converts them ready for the client.
+The clients do not need to test and try the cloud service in advance, they can simply begin using it.
+The robots work reliably within their assigned mandate and use the same applications as any human user.”

-Clients should have basic know-how of RPA before introducing the robotics to avoid the most common failures.
+“Cloud users should have basic knowledge of RPA before introducing the robots to avoid running into problems.
 In the long run, having some knowledge of RPA is also important to be able to internally identify more processes suitable for the technology.
-Understanding the possibilities makes it possible for organizations to tap into larger, strategic benefits.
+Understanding the possibilities and restrictions of RPA enables organisations to tap into larger, strategic benefits.
 However, the technical delivery of the solution can be left to a service provider.

-Replicability and scalability of the cloud based RPA service produces competitiveness.
+“Replicability and scalability of cloud-based RPA service produce competitiveness.
 RPA has an important role in decreasing operative costs.
 Sometimes the service starts from a customer-specific cloud environment.
 If the client already uses public cloud, the next step is to take the RPA service also to public cloud, in which case the cost level will further decrease.

 How can companies tap into the large-scale benefits of RPA?

-Companies can get the most out of robotics by knowing what to automate.
-To tap into large-scale benefits, they should first understand what tasks should be automatized, where the technology can be utilized and what are the potential savings.
-Everything else can be copied from others, except for the company’s way of doing things.
-Therefore, you should make sure you first know what is the core of your business and what is not, then work out ways to minimize the costs everything that is not strategic.
+“Companies can get the most out of robotics by knowing what to automate.
+To tap into large-scale benefits, they should first understand what tasks should be automated, where the technology can be utilised, and what are the potential savings.
+Everything else can be copied, except the company’s way of doing things.
+Therefore, you should know what is the core of your business and work out ways to minimise the cost of everything else.

 How safe is a cloud service?

-A robot is often safer than a human.
-Sometimes business insights and guidelines are not familiar with a robot-like way of doing things, which may raise fears about security.
-However, using robots is completely safe.
-Robots are connected to customer’s own AD, and the client determines its access rights and scope.
-Digital Workforce does not provide access to the robot’s log information to the customer, which increases safety.
-The robot replaces a human in information work and doesn’t do anything that’s not allowed or make any human errors.
+“A robot is often safer than a human.
+However, sometimes business guidelines are not familiar with robotics, which may raise fears about security.
+Robots are connected to the customer’s own AD, and the client determines the access rights and scope.
+Digital Workforce does not provide access to the robot’s log information to the customer, which further increases safety.
+The robots also can’t make any human errors.

 How does RPA relate to other technologies?

-The consultants of Digital Workforce are accredited software robotic specialists.
-Digital Workforce has invested especially in the deployment services that support our customers in rapid and efficient application of new technologies.
-At the same time, we try to advocate robotics to be considered as a part of a greater ecosystem – RPA is an important operational tool for today’s companies but it can be best utilized when the RPA technology is applied strategically as a part of a larger technology toolset.
-For companies utilizing a cloud based RPA service, it is most important to think about the use of RPA strategically – what is central to business and what tools help to focus on the company’s core business.
-When RPA fits the bill, the rest can be trusted on our specialists!
+“The consultants of Digital Workforce are accredited specialists.
+Digital Workforce has especially invested in the deployment services that support our customers in the rapid and efficient application of new technologies.
+At the same time, we advocate for robotics to be considered as a part of a greater ecosystem – RPA is an important operational tool for today’s companies but it can be best utilised as a part of a larger technology toolset.
+For companies considering a cloud-based RPA service, it is important to think about the use of RPA strategically – what is central to your business and what tools can help you focus on your core business?
+When RPA fits the bill, the rest can be trusted on our specialists!”

 Read more about scaling RPA – what are the best technological practises?

 Article Robotic Process Automation: Cloud vs. on-premises: Jukka Virkkunen – Digital Workforce Partner and co-founder